-Then, there are the sweets we used to have to get every time we went to the corner shop.
-It’s a shame the prices have had to increase so much, especially for the greedy people like me, as it means you are reluctant to purchasing as many.
-Or am I alone with that one?
+Remember those sweets you got every time you went to the corner shop?
+It’s a shame the prices have increased so much now, especially for the greedy people like me!
+It means you’re reluctant to purchasing as many.

-Take a look below at some of my most memorable experiences and childhood fascinations.
+Take a look below at some of my most memorable experiences and childhood fascinations of mine.

 Inflatable bubble chair